a-fernandezp-2016/Fund_In_Programming/README.md

 ### - Exercises 8:

 1. Practice 8.1 => its own C code is in the folder Exercise8 > Practice8_1.
-2. Practice 8.2 => its own C code is in the folder Exercise8 > Practice8_2.
-3. Practice 8.3 => its own C code is in the folder Exercise8 > Practice8_3.
-4. Practice 8.4 => its own C code is in the folder Exercise8 > Practice8_4.
-5. Practice 8.5 => its own C code is in the folder Exercise8 > Practice8_5.
 - The statement of the Exercise 8 is in the folder Exercise8 > PDF.

 ### - Exercises 9: